 Have a bank account just for the dealership.

-Define a fixed monthly salary for yourself as a self-employed or manager.
+Set a fixed monthly salary for yourself as a self-employed person or manager.

 Do not use business money for personal expenses (or vice versa).

-Additional advantage: This separation makes it easier to deal with the tax authorities, with your accountant, and allows you to secure financing more easily if you ever need it.
+Additional benefit: This separation makes dealings with the tax authorities and your accountant easier, and it allows you to obtain financing more easily if you ever need it.

-3. Control the actual cost of each car
+3. Control the true cost of each car

-It is not enough to know how much you paid to buy a car.
-You have to add up all the associated costs to know what real margin you have.
+It is not enough to know how much a car cost you to buy.
+You have to add all associated costs to know what real margin you have.

 Purchase price.